Ogglord/bazzite-ogglord/README.md

 # Purpose

 This is my custom Bazzite image.
 This concept of Bazzite and Universal Blue images are a somewhat semi-immutable distro.
 The image is built like an OCI container using Github Actions.
-This template is the recommended way to make customizations to any image published by the Universal Blue Project:
+This is the recommended way to make customizations to any image published by the Universal Blue Project:
 - [Bazzite](https://bazzite.gg/)